sagefy/sagefy/worklog.md

 2014 Dec 29
 -----------

-**Weekly Goal**: Write out major user flows and priority.
+**Weekly Goal**: Write out major use cases.
 Finish first draft of learner wireframes.
 Ensure base functions work as expected in simulation.
 Work on formula for guess and slip updates.

 Working on 'weighted mean' style of updates for guess and slip.
+Wrote major use cases.

 2014 Dec 28
 -----------